imixs/imixs-workflow/README.md

 Imixs-Workflow is an open source workflow engine to build human-centric workflow applications on a flexible and robust framework.
 Using the Business Process Modelling Notation - BPMN 2.0, business logic can be modeled fast, easy and in a flexible way.
-Imixs-Workflow is based on the [Jarkarta EE](https://jakarta.ee/) and the [Eclipse Microprofile](https://microprofile.io/) standards and fits with its openness in every modern microservice architecture.
+Imixs-Workflow is based on the [Jarkarta EE](https://jakarta.ee/) and the [Eclipse Microprofile](https://microprofile.io/) standards and fits into any modern microservice architecture thanks to its openness.
 Imixs-Workflow runs on all modern application servers like [Wildfly](https://wildfly.org/), [Payara](https://www.payara.fish/), [Open Liberty](https://openliberty.io/) or [Apache TomEE](http://tomee.apache.org/).

-To follow us in this project, please join GitHub by [creating an account](https://github.com/join).
+To follow us, please join GitHub by [creating an account](https://github.com/join).
 You can than "Watch" the project with the link above or if you like the project click on the "Star".

 You will find more detailed information how to work with Imixs-Workflow on the [Project Home](http://www.imixs.org).